mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 # Working on
 - Talk to Mukesh about installation discussion next steps.
 - Follow up on project approvals for this cycle.
+- Fundraising 1:1 with Geoffrey
+- Update script and slides for upcoming funder meeting

 ## Backlog
 - Keep an eye on Transifex conversation